FreifunkBremen/yanic/docs/docs_configuration.md

 ```

 ### version
-The structur of nodes.json of which `nodes_path` `nodes.json` should saved:
+The structure version of the output which should be generated (i.e. nodes.json)
-* version 1 is to support legacy meshviewer (which are in master branch)
+* version 1 is accepted by the legacy meshviewer (which is the master branch)
 * https://github.com/ffnord/meshviewer/tree/master
-* version 2 is to support new version of meshviewer (which are in legacy develop branch or newer)
+* version 2 is accepted by the new version of meshviewer (which are in legacy develop branch or newer)
 * https://github.com/ffnord/meshviewer/tree/dev
 * https://github.com/ffrgb/meshviewer/tree/develop